Jalal-Aljhny/e-commerce-/README.md

    Uses Axios with CSRF protection and credentials for secure API calls.
    Navigation control with React Router’s useNavigate.
    Context provider exposes all these states and functions to the app.

-### Summary

-This website is a full-featured e-commerce platform with:

-    User authentication and role-based access.
-    Product and category management.
-    Shopping cart and order management.
-    Stripe payment integration.
-    Robust validation and error handling.
-    Centralized state management via React Context.